jdeeny/octo-lfsr64/README.md

 # octo-lfsr64
 64-bit [LFSR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register)-based PRNG implementation in Octo

-The LFSR has a period of 2^64-1, which is hopefully plenty for a chip8 game.
-All 8 bytes of state are used to produce a single byte of output, which hopefully masks patterns in the LFSR's sequence.
+All 8 bytes of state are used to produce a single byte of output, in an attempt to mask patterns in the LFSR's sequence.
+If you have ideas about how to improve the output, please let me know.

 ## Usage